Permissive Parenting: 7 Signs Your Kid Is a Brat

 A kid can say "No!" -- and they will in the most snotty tone -- but that doesn't mean you have to obey or accept that answer.
 The bratty child has a real intolerance to not getting her way.
 She doesn't follow your rules and ignores when you say "No "or "Stop."
 This usually leads parents to come up with a pay off.
 When your daughter is accepting more bribes than a corrupt politician, you're cultivating a top-notch manipulator.

 How to handle: Stop sweetening the deal and you'll cut down on the defiance.
-Instead, offer them rewards when they've exhibited good behavior.
+Instead, offer your kids rewards when they've exhibited good behavior.
 The best prize?
 Sharing special time with you.

-How to handle: Help teach your child the difference between what he wants and what he needs.
-They probably won't really get it until early elementary school but you can start the process early.
+How to handle: Help teach your son the difference between what he wants and what he needs.
+He probably won't really get it until early elementary school, but you can start the process early.
 The next time your son insists he wants a new toy, let him make the choice.
 Seriously.
 Choose two goodies at the store you would be happy to buy him and ask him to select.
 He'll feel empowered and proud of his decision.

 Talks Rudely to Adults and Is Mean to Peers

-How to handle: Tell your son he hurt grandma's feelings and he is not to speak that way or treat people that way.
+How to handle: Tell your son he hurt Grandma's feelings and he is not to speak that way or treat people that way.
 You can never excuse bad behavior because it just shows you're going along with it.
 Calmly pull your child aside, says Bugbee, and say something like: "that's not a kind thing to say to Grandma.
 Please apologize."

 Controls Your Life

-Raising kids is a full-time job but Mom and Dad deserve to be just a wife and husband sometimes.
-Always putting your child first -- above yourself and your marriage -- sends a message to your kid that the world revolves around him.
+Raising kids is a full-time job, but Mom and Dad deserve to be just a wife and husband sometimes.
+Always putting your child first -- above yourself and your marriage -- sends a message to your son that the world revolves around him.